davidbarone/Dbarone.Net.Document/README.md

 Multiple serialisation methods are supported based on whether the document has a predefined schema, or is a no-schema document.

-### Document Schema

-A document schema is a set of rules that define the structure of a document.
-Schema rules include:
-- The permitted data type of a value (one of the above native or complex types)
-- Whether a null value is permitted
-- The permitted document key values with their associated data types
-- Whether an array of elements is permitted, with the optional data type of each element

-There are 2 classes used to define schemas: `SchemaElement` and `SchemaAttribute`.

 ### Schema-Defined Document